 KEY WORKING RELATIONSHIPS:

-Internal: Responsible for coordinating with other programs and operations colleagues, including administration, procurement, finance, security, as well operations colleagues in Jerusalem.
+Internal: Reports to a Project Officer.
+Responsible for coordinating with other programs and operations colleagues, including administration, procurement, finance, security, as well operations colleagues in Jerusalem.

 External: Responsible for coordinating with partners.

 Disclaimer: This job description is not an exhaustive list of the skill, effort, duties, and responsibilities associated with the position.